aryszka/mml/tutorial.md

 ```

 The rules are loosely based on the Go operators.
 There's no custom operators or overloading.
 The operands must
-always have the same type except for the ternary operator (?:).
-We can't add an integer to a floating point
+always have the same type except for the equality operators and the ternary operator (?:).
+We can't add an
-number.
+integer to a floating point number.

 Operator precedence follows the ones defined in Go.
 Controlling precedence is possible by grouping with parens.